telekom/aifoundation-docs/docs/02_Introduction.md

 ### Create-TSI {#create-tsi}

-Create-TSI: A generative AI RAG toolkit that generates AI Applications using LlamaIndex with low code.
+Generate AI applications with low code using our generative AI RAG toolkit and LlamaIndex.

 [Create TSI on GitHub](https://github.com/telekom/create-tsi)